-The full ORSA process is performed at least annually, and a report is produced by the Risk Management function on the results.
+The full ORSA process is performed at least annually, and a report is produced by the Risk Management function on the results based upon the results of the Capital Model output and taking account the future business plan.
 Many of the structures and analyses which underlie the ORSA process are ongoing parts of the risk management framework; nonetheless the Board considers that an annual review cycle is proportionate to the nature and scale of the risks which the Group faces.

-We would run elements of the ORSA process and produce an appropriate set of documentation as soon as practically possible following any significant change in the Group's risk profile.
-The documentation set must inform the Board of the nature of change in the risk assessment and the implications for Solvency under standard and stressed operating scenarios.
-Significant changes may arise in both the internal and external risk environments.

-Examples of changes that may have the potential to significantly alter AND-E's overall risk profile include:
+In addition, a full ORSA process would be run and report produced as soon as practically possible following any significant change in the Group's risk profile.
+These changes could affect both the internal and external risk environment.
+These changes could include, but are not limited to the following events, where they have the potential to significantly alter the Group's overall risk profile:

-- The start of a new line of business; - A capital injection; - A change in risk tolerance limits; - Changes to reinsurance or other risk mitigation arrangements; - Major changes in asset mix; - Long term market disruption resulting in changes to our business plans; - Occurrence of risk events leading to a significant change in available capital and solvency; and - Other external changes which significantly affect the viability of AND-E's business model.
+- The start of a material or significant new line of business; - Capital injection; - A change in risk tolerance limits; - Changes to reinsurance or other risk mitigation arrangements; - A portfolio transfer; - Major changes in asset mix; - Long term market disruption resulting in changes to our business or capital plans; - Occurrence of risk events leading to a significant change in available capital and solvency; and - Other external change which significantly affects the viability of the Group's business model.